oravirt/ansible-oracle/README.md

 - You'll need to manually download the Oracle software and make it available to the control-machine (either locally or on a web-server) before running the playbook.
 - All roles are built on Oracle Linux 6, but should work with any EL6-based system.
 - Storage options only supports block devices at the moment (FS & ASM).
 Will add support for NFS
+- When using ASM only ASMlib is currently supported.
+Will add support for udev etc.

 <b>The different roles are:</b>